-Cross selling and upselling are both great ways to add additional revenue to your bottom line, both attempt to encourage the customer to purchase additional products and spend more money.
+Cross selling and upselling are both great ways to add additional revenue to your businesses bottom line, both attempt to encourage your customer to purchase additional products or services and to spend more money.

 When cross selling a customer will adds in more products from a complementary category that may or may not be related to the same category as the original item purchased, and purchasers aren’t required to make the other purchase to get it.
 Let me give you an example, you sell book called “how to perfect your golf swing” you could then recommend other products, or cross sell items such as golf gloves, golf balls, golf training aids, clothes, etc. All are related in some way to the original product but you cross categories from books to other products.

 Now let’s look at upselling, an upsell adds more products from the same category.
 Let’s look at our example above of selling a book about perfecting your golf swing.
 You could then upsell a book plus a DVD package of the book that shows examples of the lessons contained within the book.
 You could also add on a membership to a group training sessions, perhaps then one on one golf lessons.
 All of these are an on add on to the book to help the purchaser use the book properly, you have to buy the book to get the other products.